-In support of World Water Day 2018 and the launch of the United Nations International Water Action Decade, the UN Development Program has published a new paper called Nature for Watersummarizing the latest research on the current state of water resources and how crucial it is that we protect and restore natural ecosystems if we are to meet our growing need for clean water.
+In support of World Water Day 2018 and the launch of the United Nations International Water Action Decade, the UN Development Program published a new paper called Nature for Water, Nature for Life summarizing the latest research on the current state of water resources and how crucial it is that we protect and restore natural ecosystems if we are to meet our growing need for clean water.

 Our current rate of water consumption is unsustainable.
 Globally, we consume three times more per person than we did a century ago, with no sign of easing pressure.
 Demand is likely to increase by more than 50% by 2030 -- to a level 40% above existing water supplies.